lorikayman/RebisTheory/src/lib/rebis_theory.md

 </BookCitation>

+While the shild whithin this interpretation exists in separation for other gear, we will look forward for the morif of unity of opposites within Isoran culture.

+#### Establishment of Order: Symbol of a Spiral

 At some point in time, Spiral Order had to be established.
 The name of a Spiral, a symbol widespread across Cradle, was utilized in Isoran military.
-This must be for a reason, as no sny any concept comes that close as the Spiral being that prominent.
+This must be for a reason, as no any concept comes that close as the spiral -- being prominent _to the point of being reflected in the naming convention of the order itself and its gear_.

-The Spiral seemingly holds meaning to Isorans as it is depicted both as ornamen as well as a central element, the latter being, for example, [Swiftstrike Buckler](https://wiki.spiralknights.com/Swiftstrike_buckler).
+The Spiral as a symbol holds paramount meaning to Isorans and supposedly their culture, as it is depicted both as ornamen as well as a central element, the latter being, for example, [Swiftstrike Buckler](https://wiki.spiralknights.com/Swiftstrike_buckler).

+Could this be the same notion as of mythological narratives being recombined for Valkyries and dragons, but instead of myths, Spiral Order taps into many _customs and practices of combat warfare across multiple time periods_ incorporating them into a unified practice?

-Near or prior to time of Spiral Order creation, spiral wardens are established as a military unit, as their armor's design is taken as Spiral Order symbol, a horse head - [warden](https://wiki.spiralknights.com/Spiral_Warden).
-This tradition carried into the future as Spiral Order was established ([Warden Helm](https://wiki.spiralknights.com/Warden_Helm)).
+Near or prior to time of Spiral Order creation, spiral wardens are established as a military unit, as their armor's design is taken as Spiral Order symbol, a horse head -- a [warden](https://wiki.spiralknights.com/Spiral_Warden).
+This tradition was carried into the future as Spiral Order was established ([Warden Helm](https://wiki.spiralknights.com/Warden_Helm)).

 We can also suggest that Wardens were inspired by fiendish Legion of Ur as if it was established earlier in the timeline, mainly due to both parties possessing same animalistic characteristics and strength.
 But, as it will be explored later, we suggest that Legion of Ur had to appear during the fall of Almire and was later sealed by actor of material realm in the [legion of Ur section](#legion-of-ur), specifically, by Valkyries of heavenly kingdom.